OutSystems/docs-product/src/building-apps/processes/design-patterns/multiple-instance-activities.md

 Use this pattern to execute multiple instances of the same flow of activities.
 It is specially useful in situations where the number of executed instances is only known at runtime.

-To execute multiple instances of a flow of activities, either place those activities in a new [Process](../process.md) or in a flow of a [Conditional Start](<../../../ref/lang/auto/class-conditional-start.md>).
+To execute multiple instances of a flow of activities, either place those activities in a new [Process](../process.md) or in the flow of a [Conditional Start](<../../../ref/lang/auto/class-conditional-start.md>).

 The **advantage** of using a new **Process** is that it **clarifies the structure** of the process and **improves scalability**, even if the number of process instances grows to millions.
 It also helps you [limit the use of conditional starts](../best-practices/limit-conditional-starts.md).